orsinium/blog/content/posts/go/safe-api.md

 )
 ```

 The magic of generics is how it ensures that the database column type you use is compatible with the struct field in your code associated with the column.
-Here is how signatures look like:
+Here is what signatures look like:

 ```go
 func Text() ColumnType[string]